chatzianagnostis/Messaging-System/README.md

 A client interface to interact with the messaging server.
 Provides methods to create accounts, send messages, and manage the inbox.

 ## Usage

 ### Running the Server
+1. Open a terminal.
+2. Navigate to the directory containing `Server.py`.
-To run the server, use the following command:
+3. To run the server, use the following command:
 ```bash
 python server.py <port_number>
 ```
 Replace <port_number> with the desired port.

 ### Running the Server
+1. Open a new terminal.
+2. Navigate to the directory containing `Client.py`.
+3. Run the following commands
 - Create Account (Function ID: 1)
 ```bash
 python client.py <server_ip> <server_port> 1 <username>